godspeedsystems/gs-documentation/docs/microservices-framework/guides.md

 ### What are the key classes and extensibility points in the Godspeed framework?

-Godspeed is built around a set of core classes and interfaces that provide consistency, extensibility, and observability across workflows, plugins, and event handling.
+Godspeed is built around a set of core classes and interfaces that provide consistency, extensibility, and observability across functions, plugins, and event handling.
 Key components include:

 **GSContext**
-The execution context available in every function, workflow, and plugin.
+The execution context available in every function, and plugin.
 Contains inputs, outputs, config, datasources, functions, logger, and more.
 Enables full traceability, logging, and resource access during event execution.